 Advanced Paraeducator Certificate

-A paraeducator may attain the Advanced Paraeducator Certificate once they have completed the General Paraeducator Certificate and an additional 75 clock hours of professional development.
+A paraeducator may attain the advanced certificate once they have completed the general certificate and an additional 75 clock hours of professional development.
 This is an optional certificate.

 This certificate expires after five years, and it is not a prerequisite for a paraeducator working in any program.